alrenU/study-notes/Internet Programming/Kubernetes/Kubernetes.md

 - Official Documentation: [https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/]

 # Notes From Official Documentation

 # Unordered Notes From Official Documentation
-- **Kubernetes (K8s)**: It is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
+- **Kubernetes (K8s)**: Container orchestration engine for automating deployment, scaling, and management of containerized applications.

 ## Install Tools
-- **`kubectl`**: The Kubernetes command-line tool, `kubectl`, allows you to run commands against Kubernetes clusters.
-You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.
-Can be used with any Kubernetes cluster, whether local or remote.
+- **`kubectl`**: Kubernetes command-line tool for deploying applications, managing resources, and viewing logs in clusters.
-- **`kind`**: Tool to run Kubernetes clusters locally using Docker or Podman containers.
-Creates lightweight Kubernetes clusters in Docker containers for testing and development.
-Ideal for CI/CD pipelines or local development with multiple clusters or isolated environments.
+- **`kind`**: Tool for running lightweight Kubernetes clusters locally using Docker or Podman containers.
+Ideal for testing, development, and CI/CD pipelines with multiple or isolated environments.
-- **`minikube`**: Tool to run a single-node or multi-node Kubernetes cluster locally on your computer.
-Provides a complete, single-node Kubernetes cluster in a VM or container on your local machine.
-Best for development and testing; provides a more "full-featured" local Kubernetes environment compared to kind.
+- **`minikube`**: Tool for running a single-node or multi-node Kubernetes cluster locally in a VM or container.
+Offers a complete local Kubernetes environment, ideal for development and testing, and more feature-rich than `kind`.
-- **`kubeadm`**: Tool to initialize and manage Kubernetes clusters.
-Helps set up Kubernetes clusters, from creating the *control plane* and *worker nodes* to joining them into a cluster.
+- **`kubeadm`**: Tool for initializing and managing Kubernetes clusters, including setting up *control planes* and *worker nodes*.
 Suitable for both local and production environments.

 - **Cluster**: A set of nodes that work together to run containerized applications.
 It's components:
   - **Nodes**: A node is a physical or virtual machine within a Kubernetes cluster.
 Nodes are of two main types: